PostHog/posthog.com/contents/blog/how-to-pivot.md

 By this stage, we were thinking we just wanted to work with people that would at least try our stuff.
 These pesky heads of sales were just too capricious and we needed a break.

 Software engineers, surely they'd be more willing to try something that we built.
 We moved on to a different idea we'd had.
+Voilà:

 ### 4. Technical Debt Monitoring Tool using Surveys after each Pull Request

+We'd seen the impact of technical debt not being paid off at the right rate in our past, and had the perspective that automation isn't key to solving it.
+We believed that engineers knew when it was worth tackling.

+I spoke with every developer or engineering leader I'd ever worked with, and many I hadn't.
+They all said this problem was a huge pain point.

+So we built a survey tool that integrated with git repositories.
+After each pull request, it would ask the developer to answer a few quick questions - did anything slow them down, what type of problem was it, and roughly how much time was wasted.
+The tool would then visualize the code base against time lost to help surface where to start.

+We got quite a lot of users, and we got into YCombinator with this idea.
+Three weeks into the batch, we had reached 600 users, with a 50% response rate to the surveys.

+We had started trying to charge people for the product.
+But we kept getting feedback that although it was a nice way to log issues, it just wasn't helping solve the problem.
+A few teams converted at very low order values with a lot of pushing, but it was clear we had a problem.

 It turns out everyone has problems with technical debt, but solving it involves changing how teams prioritize.
+Product teams weren't using the tool, and they were often dictating what people built.

+After a meetup with our YC friends at a cool [food truck spot](http://sparksocialsf.com/), we took a long walk back to our house in [Castro](https://en.wikipedia.org/wiki/Castro_District,_San_Francisco).
+We were thinking about how to solve our product woes.
+Could it turn into a piece of roadmapping software?
+Would it need to integrate with the roadmap software already in use?
+We just didn't feel excited about building these things out.

-We just weren't the right people to run this business.
-Although Tim had struggled with technical debt first hand, neither of us had struggled with actually solving it.
-If one of us had managed an engineering team before, we'd have perhaps been better placed to understand this area.
+A couple of days later, driving between Mountain View and San Francisco, we realized that we just weren't the right people to run this business.

+Although Tim had struggled with technical debt first hand, neither of us had actually solved it.
+If one of us had managed an engineering team before, we'd have perhaps been better placed to understand things.
+Our basic skills were good enough to get quite far with the idea, but we didn't have the belief to take it further.
-Along the way though, we learned a lot about how developers and product managers work together.
-We'd also created a large list of

-If you can't stop thinking of other ideas, you probably are building something you don't like.
+Along the way, we learned a lot about how developers and product managers work together.
+We'd also created a big list of future ideas we'd had whilst building all the above things out.
+In fact, if you can't stop thinking of other ideas, you probably are building something you don't like.
+This all came into play for idea 6 later on (the good one).

+So what did we do next?

 ### 5. Engineering Retention Tool using Surveys after each Pull Request

-Those fickle engineers joining companies and leaving them whenever they want to.
+Those fickle engineers joining companies and leaving them whenever they want to ;)

 This idea didn't come from us, which doomed it before it even really started.

 This lasted all of 5 days.
 We had a bunch of meetings left over from (4) to validate it.
 Amusingly we had to do a YCombinator demo day dry run for this in front of 500 people who made up the YC batch.

 We had a wildly unenthusiastic response from prospective users.
 The lowlight was during one of the meetings that we resorted to asking the CTO of an 80 person start up what his biggest problem was, "I've not really got any".
-Noice.
+Noice, noice.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/CheapFeistyDassierat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p><a href="https://gfycat.com/discover/andy-samberg-gifs">from Andy Samberg GIFs</a></p>